diegoherranz/sdcc-examples/README.md

 [![Build Status](https://travis-ci.org/diegoherranz/sdcc-examples.svg)](https://travis-ci.org/diegoherranz/sdcc-examples)

-This repository includes code examples to use with [SDCC](http://sdcc.sourceforge.net/).
+This repository includes code examples to use with [SDCC](http://sdcc.sourceforge.net/), an open source compiler for 8-bit microcontrollers.
 The examples can help beginners who usually find problems like which headers to include, which parameters to use when compiling and so on.

 ### Structure

 The examples are structured by microcontroller architecture.
 For a particular architecture, the examples can be followed in order as a tutorial.
 The basic concepts explained on the first examples are not explained again on more advanced ones.

-On each example there is a `Makefile` so you can compile the example by simply typing `make` (at least on Linux/UNIX).
+On each example there is a `Makefile` so you can compile the example by simply running `make`.
 The actual compiler command will be shown so you can learn about the options passed to the compiler.

-There are README files on each example with explanations of the code and indications on the hardware required for the test.
+There are README files on each example with explanations of the code and indications on the hardware required to test it.

 The architectures included are: